Our material issues

 Our approach to reporting

-Our shared value and sustainability reporting is developed in line with the Global Reporting Initiative (GRI) guidelines.
-In 2018 our reporting uses GRI Standards’ Reporting Principles for Defining Report Content of Stakeholder Inclusiveness, Sustainability Context, Materiality, and Completeness.
-Our GRI Content Index is available on Our Performance page.
+Our safer communities reporting (including shared value and sustainability reporting) is developed in line with the Global Reporting Initiative (GRI) guidelines.
+In 2019 our reporting uses GRI Standards’ Reporting Principles for Defining Report Content of Stakeholder Inclusiveness, Sustainability Context, Materiality, and Completeness.

 Since our inaugural report in 2004, we have obtained independent assurance of our sustainability and non-financial reporting.
 This year we engaged Ernst & Young (EY) to assure selected Customer, Community, Workforce and Environment indicators, as well as our adherence to the GRI G4 Principles for Defining Report Content of Stakeholder Inclusiveness, Sustainability Context, Materiality and Completeness.